Croix54/hello-world/README.md

 # hello-world
-i like to eat steel
+i like to eat steel and copper too